Flab-E/ctf-stuff/README.md

 ```
 zsteg <filename>
 ```
-It is able to give out some ascii text or file extension it detects that you might have missed earlier.
+It can print out some ascii text or file extension it detects that you might have missed earlier.
 Sometimes you get a message in the image metadata saying "Minor error, ascii text found at so and so location", you can use zsteg and it might be able to print it out if there is anything.

 ## Hexdump:
-most forensics challenges involving viewing the raw data in the file to understand what you are actually dealing wiht here. but the raw data cannot be printed out.
-That is why we use hexdump, a method to dump or putput the raw data of a file in the form of hex numbers as raw data can be represented in the form of hexadecimal numbers. wanna know about hexadecimal number system? check out [this](https://www.tutorialspoint.com/hexadecimal-number-system) link right here
+most forensics challenges involving viewing the raw data in the file to understand what you are actually dealing with.
+But the raw data cannot be printed out.
+That is why we use hexdump, a method to dump or output the raw data of a file in the form of hex numbers as raw data can be represented in the form of hexadecimal numbers.
+>Want to know about hexadecimal number system? check out [this](https://www.tutorialspoint.com/hexadecimal-number-system) link right here

 The linux tool xxd does this job:
 ```
 xxd <filename>